cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 ## `Status` method

 `Status` must return the status of the client.

-Only `Active` clients are allowed to process packets.
+* An `Active` status indicates that clients are allowed to process packets.
+* A `Frozen` status indicates that a client is not allowed to be used.
+* An `Expired` status indicates that a client is not allowed to be used.
+* An `Unknown` status indicates that there was an error in determining the status of a client.

 All possible Status types can be found [here](https://github.com/cosmos/ibc-go/blob/v6.0.0-rc1/modules/core/exported/client.go#L26-L36).

+This field is returned in the gRPC [QueryClientStatusResponse](https://github.com/cosmos/ibc-go/blob/v6.0.0-rc1/modules/core/02-client/types/query.pb.go#L665).

 ## `ZeroCustomFields` method

 `ZeroCustomFields` should return a copy of the light client with all client customizable fields with their zero value.
 It should not mutate the fields of the light client.
 This method is used when [scheduling upgrades](https://github.com/cosmos/ibc-go/blob/v6.0.0-rc1/modules/core/02-client/keeper/proposal.go#L89).
-Upgrades are used to upgrade chain specific fields such as chainID and the unbonding period.
+Upgrades are used to upgrade chain specific fields.
+In the tendermint case, this may be the chainID or the unbonding period.
 For more information about client upgrades see [the developer guide](../upgrades/developer-guide.md).

 ## `GetTimestampAtHeight` method

 `GetTimestampAtHeight` must return the timestamp for the consensus state associated with the provided height.
-This value is used to facilitate timeouts by checking that a timeout on a packet has passed or not.
+This value is used to facilitate timeouts by checking the packet timeout timestamp against the returned value.

 ## `Initialize` method

-Clients must validate the initial consensus state, and may store any client-specific metadata necessary for correct light client operations in the `Initialize` function.
+Clients must validate the initial consensus state, and may store any client-specific metadata necessary.

 `Initialize` gets called when a [client is created](https://github.com/cosmos/ibc-go/blob/main/modules/core/02-client/keeper/client.go#L32).